-The fifth row of Table 2 presents the marginal effect of aid on investment.
-Our measure of investment is gross capital formation which consists of private and government outlays on fixed assets, net changes in the levels of inventories, and net acquisitions of valuables.
-The coefficient estimate on aid from our 2SLS regression is 0.3, but it is only marginally significant at the 10 percent level.
+fixed assets, net changes in the levels of inventories, and net acquisitions of valuables.
+The coefficient estimate on aid from our 2SLS regression is 0.3, but it is only marginally significant at the 10-percent level.
 The coefficient estimate on 1-year lagged aid is slightly larger at 0.4, and statistically significant.
-Over the medium term, aid seems to maintain a positive effect on investment.
-In the four-year averaged regressions, the coefficients are the same but the statistical significance is lost.
+Over the medium term, aid seems to maintain a positive effect on investment: in the 4-year averaged regressions, the coefficients are the same but the statistical significance is lost.

 We examine the effect of aid on government final consumption expenditures in row 6.
-This variable includes all current government expenditures for purchases of goods and services (including compensation to employees), but does not include government capital formation.
-We find that an increase in aid equivalent to 1 percent of GDP raises government spending by 0.1 percent of GDP, but this is not statistically significant.
-Our point estimate from the four-year averaged data is double, but is close to zero with lagged aid.
-Figure 2 hints at why the measurement might be so imprecise.
-Of the three episodes in which Muslim sample countries had higher government consumption than non-Muslim sample countries, only one was during a period of high oil prices.
+This variable includes all government current expenditures for purchases of goods and services (including compensation to employees), but does not include government capital formation.
+We find that a one percent of GDP increase in aid raises government spending by 0.1 percent of GDP but this is not statistically significant.
+Our point estimate from the 4-year-averaged data is double, but is close to zero with lagged aid.
+Figure 2 hints at why the measurement might be so imprecise: of the three episodes when Muslim sample countries had higher government consumption than non-Muslim sample countries, only one was during a period of high oil prices.